-- (b) An institution exempt from all or part of this chapter pursuant to subdivision (i) or (j) of Section 94874 or Section 94874.1 that was approved to operate by the bureau before the effective date of this section shall be deemed to have been approved pursuant to this section. - SEC.
-2. Section 100010 of the Education Code is amended to read: - 100010.
-An amount of up to two Two billion twenty-five twelve million thirty-five thousand dollars-(\$2,025,000,000) (\$2,012,035,000) of the proceeds of bonds issued and sold pursuant to this chapter shall be deposited in the State School Building Lease-Purchase Fund. - SEC.
-3. Section 100115 of the Education Code is amended to read: - 100115.
-An amount of up to nine-Nine hundred seventy-five million dollars (\$975,000,000) of the proceeds of bonds issued and sold pursuant to this chapter shall be deposited in the 1996 Higher Education Capital Outlay Bond Fund, which is hereby created. - SEC.
+- SEC.
 4. Section 6252.8 is added to the Government Code, to read: - 6252.8. (a) Commencing on the effective date of the act adding this section, notwithstanding any other law, any mandates set forth in the following provisions shall not apply to a local agency.
 Compliance with these provisions shall be at the discretion of the local agency.
 For local agencies, these provisions represent best practices which they are encouraged, but are not required, to follow: - (1) The requirement in subdivision (c) of Section 6253 that: - (A) Within 10 days from receipt of a request for a copy of records, provide to the person making the request verbal or written notice of the disclosure determination and the reasons for the determination.
-This activity includes, where applicable: - (i) Drafting, editing, and reviewing a written notice to the person making the request, setting forth the reasons for the determination. - (ii) Obtaining agency head, or his or her designee, approval and signature of a written notice of determination. - (iii) Sending or transmitting the notice to the requestor.

-(B) If the 10-day time limit to notify the person making the records request of the disclosure determination is extended due to "unusual circumstances," as defined by paragraphs (1)through (4), inclusive, of subdivision (c) of Section 6253 of the Government Code, the agency head, or his or her designee, shall provide written notice to the person making the request, setting forth the reasons of the extension and the date on which a determination is expected to be dispatched.
-This activity includes, where applicable:
+This activity includes, where applicable: - (i) Drafting, editing, and reviewing a written notice to the person making the request, setting forth the reasons for the determination. - (ii) Obtaining agency head, or his or her designee, approval and signature of a written notice of determination. - (iii) Sending or transmitting the notice to the requestor. - (B) If the 10-day time limit to notify the person making the records request of the disclosure determination is extended due to "unusual circumstances," as defined by paragraphs (1)through (4), inclusive, of subdivision (c) of Section 6253 of the Government Code, the agency head, or his or her designee, shall provide written notice to the person making the request, setting forth the reasons of the extension and the date on which a determination is expected to be dispatched.
+This activity includes, where applicable: - (i) Drafting, editing, and reviewing a written notice to the person making the request, setting forth the reasons for the extension of time - (ii) Obtaining agency head, or his or her designee, approval and signature of the notice of determination or notice of extension. - (iii) Sending or transmitting the notice to the requestor. - (2) Section 6253.1. - (3) Section 6253.9.
+As on this requirement, the local agency may determine the format of electronic data to be provided in response to a request for information. - (4) Section 6254.3.

-- (i) Drafting, editing, and reviewing a written notice to the person making the request, setting forth the reasons for the extension of - (ii) Obtaining agency head, or his or her designee, approval and signature of the notice of determination or notice of extension. - (iii) Sending or transmitting the notice to the requestor. - (2) Section 6253.1. - (3) Section 6253.9.
-As on this requirement, the local agency may determine the format of electronic data to be provided in response to a request for information. - (4) Section 6254.3. - (5) Subdivision (b) of Section 6255. - (b) Beginning on January 1, 2014, a local agency that determines that it will not follow these best practices, shall so announce orally at its next regularly scheduled public meeting and annually thereafter at a regularly scheduled public meeting.
+- (5) Subdivision (b) of Section 6255. - 2 (b) Beginning on January 1, 2014, a local agency that determines 3 that it will not follow these best practices, shall so announce orally at its next regularly scheduled public meeting and annually thereafter at a regularly scheduled public meeting.

-SEC.
-5. Section 8169.6 of the Government Code is repealed.
+- 7 SEC.
+4. Section 8169.6 of the Government Code is repealed. - SEC.
+6. 8